Shimmermare/StuffIRead/README.md

 Also, you like to score stories and write reviews, even if only for yourself.
 Maybe you also like to re-read stories sometimes.

+## Development and support
+This app was created for personal usage and as a way to explore Compose framework.
+**That means support and further development is not guaranteed.**

 ## Features

 ### Review and score stories that you read